kaywoz/kaywoz.github.io/_posts/2024-04-19-unsatisfactory-hardware-gah-review-pt1.md

 The user is supposed to reset the Viewer from the start, fine.
 I did, and still had a *blinking* red LED.
 Only a solid red LED is described.
 Now, granted, this is apparently due to how both my ASUS PN5x-nodes sleep their screens, or just pause the screen signal, so a newly plugged in hdmi device does not pick up the signal.

- *but what does the red LED mean? it's still not documented*
+ *but what does the red LED mean? it's still not documented.*

  Oh, wait, but it is.
 There is an unofficial real manual [real manual?](https://cdn.shopify.com/s/files/1/0627/4659/1401/files/AurgaOperationManual.pdf?v=1678785117) apparently.